-Byte Bit Position Meaning if Set Bit 0 BIOS Boot Specification supported Bit 1 Function key-initiated Network Service boot supported.
+Byte Bit Meaning if Set Position Bit 0 BIOS Boot Specification supported Bit 1 Function key-initiated Network Service boot supported.
 When function key-uninitiated Network Service Boot is not supported, a network adapter option ROM may choose to offer this functionality on its own, thus offering this capability to legacy systems.
 When the function is supported, the network adapter option ROM shall not offer this capability.
-Bits 2:7 Reserved for future assignment via this specification.
+Bit 2 Enable Targeted Content Distribution.
+The manufacturer has ensured that the SMBIOS data is useful in identifying the computer for targeted delivery of model-specific software and firmware content through third-party content distribution services.
+Bits 3:7 Reserved for future assignment via this specification.